Are organic cotton tampons better? The truth about organic tampons

 Let’s get to the bottom of the issue by looking at what tampons are actually made of.
 In the U.S., the Food and Drug Administration requires that tampons be made of cotton, rayon, or a blend of both.
 4 All organic tampons are made with cotton since rayon, a material typically made from food pulp, cannot be certified organic.

-A number of conventional tampons are made with rayon.
+A number of conventional tampons are made with viscose rayon, A.K.A. artificial silk.
 Rayon got a bad rap in the 1990s because it was often bleached with chlorine gas, a method that created dioxins—toxic chemical compounds that can cause many health problems, including cancer.
 5 However, companies stopped using chlorine gas to bleach tampons in the 1990s.

 What about bleach?